Wood burning stoves: what you need to know

 It also includes tips from stove owners on what they wish they had known before they had a stove installed.

-Getting a stove installed is not something you can do yourself.
+Getting a stove installed is not something you can do yourself - worryingly, 7% of the Which? members we surveyed* installed it themselves.
 You will need a qualified installer and the installation will need to meet building regulations.

 A badly installed stove is not only a fire risk, but could also produce potentially harmful pollutants and gases.
 See more on our stoves and pollution page.